Yandex Cloud

 4. At the top of the page, click Edit.

-5. Under Basic parameters, enable or disable Use FQDN instead of IP addresses.
+5. Under Basic parameters, enable or disable Use FQDN instead of IP addresses as needed.

 6. Click Save changes.